-We give away one third of our revenue to small charities who make a real difference.
+We give away one third of the revenue from our newsletter subscriptions to small charities who make a real difference.
 People working below the radar, who have an outsize impact.
 It’s our way of putting our money where our mouth is.

 This circular news model is at the heart of everything we do.
 From critical medical supplies to Kindles for classrooms, or drones for conservation, we make tangible, transparent investments that go directly to the source, and deliver physical resources where they are needed.